Health Care Reform

 - The Business Operations for Behavioral Health Collaborative was formed to provide cross-cutting, high quality training, educational opportunities, and resources for service providers to implement efficient and cost effective business solutions.
 Click here to find archives of past webinars.

-With SAMHSA funding, the collaborative was formed by: - The Center for Integrated Primary Care at the University of Massachusetts aims to become a national center for workforce development related to integrated primary and behavioral health care, evaluation of integrated care projects, and focal point for integrated care projects in the region.
+- The Center for Integrated Primary Care at the University of Massachusetts aims to become a national center for workforce development related to integrated primary and behavioral health care, evaluation of integrated care projects, and focal point for integrated care projects in the region.